-For the three months ended June 30, 2014 and the fiscal year ended March 31, 2014, we financed our operations from existing cash on hand and the net proceeds from the sale of discontinued assets, as disclosed in prior filings.
-Net cash used in operating activities during the three months ended June 30, 2014 was \$733.
-The primary changes in our cash flow statement for the three months ended June 30, 2014 compared to the corresponding period in the prior fiscal year were due to our net loss of \$1,248, partially offset by changes in accrued expenses and a reclassification of financing expenses from prepaid assets to net against the proceeds of the Company's recent round of new financing.
-Net cash used in operating activities during the three months ended June 30, 2013 was \$611, due primarily to our acquisition of CollabRx, and a net loss of \$797, which were partially offset by changes in assets and liabilities of discontinued operations and stock compensation expense.
+For the six months ended September 30, 2014 and the fiscal year ended March 31, 2014, we financed our operations from existing cash on hand and the net proceeds from the sale of discontinued assets, as disclosed in prior filings, and the net proceeds raised from an underwritten public offering which closed on June 25, 2014.
+Net cash used in operating activities during the six months ended September 30, 2014 was \$1,649.
+The primary changes in our cash flow statement for the six months ended September 30, 2014 compared to the corresponding period in the prior fiscal year were due to our net loss of \$2,264, partially offset by changes in stock compensation expense, amortization of intangibles, deferred financing expenses of the Company's recent round of new financing and changes in accounts receivable.
+Net cash used in operating activities during the six months ended September 30, 2013 was \$1,237, due primarily to our net loss of \$1,360 and changes in assets and liabilities of discontinued operations, partially offset by stock compensation expense and amortization of intangibles.

 The condensed consolidated financial statements contemplate the realization of assets and the satisfaction of liabilities in the normal course of business for the foreseeable future.
-We incurred net losses of \$1,248, and \$797 for the three months ended June 30, 2014 and 2013, respectively.
-We believe that our existing cash will be adequate to fund operations into the third quarter of fiscal year 2015.
+We incurred net losses of \$2,264 and \$1,360 for the six months ended September 30, 2014 and 2013, respectively.
+We believe that our existing cash will be adequate to fund operations through the third quarter of our fiscal year 2015.
+On October 20, 2014, the Company filed a registration statement with the SEC on Form S-1 under the Securities Act.
+CollabRx anticipates using the net proceeds from the offering for general corporate purposes, including development of its products and services, general and administrative expenses and working capital.

 On June 25, 2014, the Company closed an underwritten public offering of 913,500 shares of its common stock, offered at a public offering price of \$2.00 per share.
 Gross proceeds to CollabRx from this offering were \$1,827 before deducting the underwriting discount and other estimated offering expenses payable by CollabRx.
 CollabRx anticipates using the net proceeds from the offering for general corporate purposes, including development of their products and services, general and administrative expenses and working capital.
 Aegis Capital Corp. acted as the sole book-running manager for the offering.
 In addition to the offering of 913,500 shares of common stock, 27,405 warrants to purchase shares of common stock were issued in connection with this offering.
 These warrants have an exercise price of \$2.50 per share and are not exercisable until June 24, 2015 and expire June 24, 2020.
 Such securities could potentially dilute earnings per share in future periods.
 Previously deferred financing expenses incurred to raise equity capital related to financing transactions prior to the completion of the financing, as well as other related expenses incurred in the current period, were recognized in the current period and offset the gross proceeds raised.
-Total underwriting discount and financing expenses were \$466.
+Total underwriting discount and financing expenses were \$480.

-The Company netted \$1,641 of the gross proceeds of \$1,827 before additional financing expenses.
+The Company netted \$1,347 after underwriting expenses.
 Even so, without additional capital, our recurring losses from operations raise substantial doubt about our ability to continue as a going concern.